 Melatonin can be very beneficial when your regular sleep schedule gets disrupted.
 For example, if you’ve flown across several time zones and have jetlag, or if it’s a big week at work that requires successive late nights.
 In situations like those, melatonin supplements can help you get back into your natural rhythm.

 There’s another timing issue to be aware of, too.
-As you age, your body may naturally produce less and less melatonin.3 If you are over 60 and struggle with falling sleep or are waking up during the night, low melatonin production may be part of the problem.
+As you age, your body may naturally produce less and less melatonin.
+If you're over 60 and struggle with falling asleep or are waking up during the night, low melatonin production may be part of the problem.

 How Much Melatonin Should I Take?